USS Bonefish (SS-582): Fire

-On 24 April 1988 Bonefish was submerged, during an exercise with guided-missile frigate USS Carr, about 160 mi off the Atlantic coast of Florida, when seawater began leaking onto cables and electric buses in a battery-supply cableway.
+On 24 April 1988 Bonefish was submerged during an exercise with guided-missile frigate USS Carr, about 160 mi off the Atlantic coast of Florida.
+A leaky seal in the Bonefish’s Trash Disposal Unit, which was used to eject waste into the water, caused seawater to begin leaking onto cables and electric buses in a battery-supply cableway.
 Arcing then caused an explosion, which flashed into a fire within minutes.
-The temperature in the battery space reached 1,200° Fahrenheit (650° Celsius).
+The temperature in the battery space reached 1,200°F (650°C).
 The heat was so intense that it melted the soles of the shoes of the crewmembers in the space above.

 Bonefish surfaced, and the captain ordered the crew to abandon ship.
 The crews of a whaleboat from Carr and helicopters from both Carr and the aircraft carrier USS John F. Kennedy rescued 89 men.
-Petty Officer Third Class Larry B. Grossman, an Aviation Rescue Swimmer (AIRR) and Navy Diver from Helicopter Anti-Submarine Squadron Seven (HS-7), with total disregard for his own safety, jumped from an H-3 helicopter into the ocean and spent more than three hours rescuing stricken sailors.
+Anti-Submarine Warfare Operator (AW) Petty Officer Third Class Larry B. Grossman, an Aviation Rescue Swimmer (AIRR) and Navy Diver from Helicopter Anti-Submarine Squadron Seven (HS-7), with total disregard for his own safety, jumped from an H-3 helicopter into the ocean and spent more than three hours rescuing stricken sailors.

 The first survivor, in a panic, knocked off Grossman's mask and Grossman gave up his own life preserver to calm the sailor down.
-Petty Officer Grossman swam thousands of yards in the choppy waters and received credit for having saved 19 lives.
+Petty Officer Grossman swam thousands of yards, without a mask or his own life preserver, and continued to rescue submariners in the choppy waters.
 Grossman's eyes were nearly swollen shut from the fuel and saltwater.
-He received minor chemical burns on his body from the diesel fuel spilled in the ocean.
-He remained overnight in the medical ward on the carrier for his injuries.
+He received minor chemical burns on his body from the diesel fuel spilled in the ocean and remained overnight in the medical ward on the aircraft carrier for his injuries.
+He received credit for having saved 19 lives.

-Grossman later received the Navy and Marine Corps Medal from the President for his extraordinary heroism.
-The Navy and Marine Corps Medal is the highest noncombat decoration awarded for heroism within the US Department of the Navy, ranking immediately above the Bronze Star Medal in the order of precedence for the awards and decorations of the US armed forces.
+Grossman received the Navy and Marine Corps Medal from the President for his extraordinary heroism.
+The Navy and Marine Corps Medal is the highest noncombat decoration awarded for heroism within the US Department of the Navy, ranking immediately above the Bronze Star Medal in the Awards and decorations of the United States Armed Forces order of precedence for the awards and decorations of the US armed forces.

 Three crewmembers – Lieutenant Ray Everts, Radioman First Class (RM1) (SS) Bob Bordelon, and Yeoman Third Class (YN3) (SS) Marshal Lindgren – died due to the fire.
 The frigate USS McCloy, serving as headquarters of the rescue operation, pulled alongside Bonefish to remove the bodies.
 Afterward USS Hoist, a salvage-and-rescue ship, towed Bonefish to Charleston, South Carolina.

 Naval authorities deemed the damage to Bonefish to be too extensive to warrant repair and thus decided to decommission and scrap her.